UPDATED JUNE 2024: mycoevolve

 Project Description

-This project aims to improve current Best Management Practices for riparian forest buffer management through restoring degraded riparian habitats via replacing nonnative monocultures with native polycultures that mitigate phosphorus pollution, increase pollinator habitat, and facilitate Abenaki land access, while growing understanding of recovering ecosystems through soil and plant surveys accompanied by eco-literacy educational programs in the bioregional community.
+This project aims to improve current Best Management Practices for riparian forest buffer management through restoring degraded riparian habitats via replacing nonnative monocultures with native polycultures, investigating the role of endemic mycorrhizae to mitigate phosphorus pollution, increase pollinator habitat while facilitating Abenaki land access, tracking ecosystem recovery through soil and plant surveys accompanied by eco-literacy fostering educational programs in the bioregional community.

 The main objectives of the project are to: